mehyaa/mehyaa/README.md

 * A C# & JavaScript specialist
 * A Vue.js fan
 * An electronics hobbyist
-* A loving father of two
+* A loving husband and father of two

 ### 🧾 Recent Activity
 <!--START_SECTION:activity-->